Overwatch: Animated projects

+An animated series based on Overwatch was in development after Netflix optioned the property from Blizzard in early 2020, but fell through later that year after Blizzard sued Netflix over the "poaching" of Blizzard's chief financial officer (CFO) Spencer Neumann.

 Comics

 From 2016 to 2018, Blizzard published Overwatch, a 16-issue comic series, beginning with "Trainhopper".
 Some issues, such as "Uprising", served as tie-ins to in-game events.
 Motion comic versions of the series were also released, produced by Madefire Studios.
 These motion comics included sound effects and official music featured in-game.
 Originally a digital comic series, Blizzard partnered with Dark Horse Comics to publish a hardcover anthology in 2017, which collected the series' 12 issues released to that point.
 An expanded edition of the anthology was released in December 2021.

 From 2020 to 2021, Blizzard and Dark Horse published Tracer - London Calling a five-issue limited series.
 Written by Mariko Tamaki and illustrated by Babs Tarr, print versions of each issue were also released.
 Rachael Cohen and Deron Bennett served as the series' colorist and letterer, respectively.
 A graphic novel collecting the five issues and featuring cover art by artist Bengal was physically released on September 28, 2021.

 Another five-issue limited series, New Blood was released from November 2021 to March 2022.
 Similar in style to London Calling, the series followed Cassidy post-Zero Hour on his journey to recruit members to the newly revived Overwatch.
 Both London Calling and New Blood also served as tie-ins for in-game seasonal events.